georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 The Amazon Link Engine is a tool by Geniuslink.
 By signing up for Geniuslink and syncing the Amazon Link Engine to your Geniuslink account, you can also get access to advanced reporting metrics and attach your Associates IDs to ensure that you earn the international affiliate commissions that you deserve.

 *Note:* You are not required to have a Geniuslink account, to use this plugin.
-However, if you would like to earn affiliate commissions, you must sign up for a Geniuslink Account.
+However, if you would like to earn international affiliate commissions, you must sign up for a Geniuslink Account.
 [Try it out for free](http://social.geni.us/ALESignup) and check out pricing for the Geniuslink service on [our website](https://www.geni.us/pricing).

 = How does the Amazon Link Engine plugin work? =

 As soon as the plugin is installed, your Amazon links are instantly localized every time a user loads the page.
 Even if you add new links to your WordPress site, each will be automatically converted without any additional work from you.
 Nothing else is needed on your part.

-= How do I earn commissions from my links? =
+= How do I earn international commissions from my links? =

 To earn international affiliate commissions, you must [create a Geniuslink account](http://social.geni.us/ALESignup), and connect it to your plugin with your API keys (detailed instructions can be found in the [FAQ](https://wordpress.org/plugins/amazon-link-engine/faq/)).

 Once signed up, add and manage your Associates IDs for each of the Amazon affiliate programs you’ve signed up for within the Geniuslink Dashboard.
 Once your IDs are added, the Amazon Link Engine will automatically add the correct Associates ID per country for each click.